Does your peace lily have brown tips? That question is a popular one we receive daily. It usually goes something like the one below from Sandra.

 Here are a few reasons for brown tips:

 - Houseplant Fertilizer – more correctly – over-fertilizing causing salts to burn.

-- Over-watered or under-watering
+- Excess water or over-watering and under-watering

 - Pests – (I prefer natural pesticides for control)

 or a combination of these factors and others.
 Throw into the mix the different peace lily varieties and it gets very confusing on why many indoor plants including peace lilies get brown tips.